Lorentzian distance functions in contact geometry: Main Results

 \begin{definition} Given a contact form $\alpha$ on a closed contact manifold $(M,\xi)$ define $\abb{\tau_{\alpha}}{\mathrm{Cont}_0(M)\times \mathrm{Cont}_0(M)}{[0,\infty]}$ by

 Here the supremum is taken over all non-negative paths $\phi_t$ with $\phi_0=\phi$ and $\phi_1=\psi$. \end{definition}

 Like the metric $d_{\alpha}$ the function $\tau_{\alpha}$ fails to be left invariant.
-In \cite{Burago} it is shown that any conjugation invariant norm on $\mathrm{Cont}_0(M)$ is discrete in the sense that any contactomorphism that is not the identity has norm greater than some positive constant.
+In \cite{Burago} and \cite{Fraser} it is shown that any conjugation invariant norm on $\mathrm{Cont}_0(M)$ is discrete in the sense that any contactomorphism that is not the identity has norm greater than some positive constant.
+It is a natural question to ask weather a similar result holds for Lorentzian distance functions.